belastingdienst/opr-paas/docs/administrators-guide/olm-installation.md

   sourceNamespace: openshift-marketplace
 ```

-For OTA clusters, change the channel to `fast`.
+For pre-production clusters, change the channel to `fast`.
 For production clusters, change the channel to `stable`.

 # Airgapped environments